hyperskill/intro-to-github/README.md

 You can create an *Issue* or make a *Pull request (PR)* to contribute to the project.

 If you want to propose some changes to this repo, you may *fork* it, modify the content, and create *PR*.
 A *fork* is just a copy that allows you to change the content without affection the original project.

+## Fork

+- a clone of an existing GitHub Project

+## Branch

+- a specific version of the code base in a given repository
+- used to separate development of different features from each other
+- after work is finished usually get merged back into *main* branch